Annapurna circuit and Tilicho lake with Mesokunda pass

 Highlights

-Annapurna circuit will take you to the Tilicho Lake which is situated in higher altitude of the world at 4919m.
-We cross the Mesokunda Pass (5100m) after we leaving Tilicho Lake to reach Jomsom.
-According to Hindu Mythology Annapurna means a goddess of abundance in South India.
+Annapurna Circuit will take you to Tilicho Lake which is situated at the highest altitude in the world at 4919m.
+We cross the Mesokunda Pass (5100m) after we leave Tilicho Lake to reach Jomsom.
+According to Hindu Mythology, Annapurna means a goddess of abundance in South India.
 Today, the word ' Annapurna' has its meaning linked to a mountain range with some of the top summits of the world and the region around it, renowned for trekking and expedition.
-One of the most popular trekking destinations, Annapurna circuit offers spectacular views of the Himalayas.
-Trek in Annapurna circuit is the one of the most adventurous trek in the world that can be extended more than a month for ardent trekkers.
+One of the most popular trekking destinations, Annapurna Circuit offers spectacular views of the Himalayas.
+Trek in the Annapurna circuit is one of the most adventurous treks in the world that can be extended for more than a month for ardent trekkers.
 And Annapurna circuit trek has something new to offer each day of the trek, with varied levels of landscapes and diverse cultural experiences with various mountain tribes.
-On the way, you will cross the deepest gorge of the world, Kali Gandaki gorge (6967m), cut by the river between two huge mountains Dhaulagiri (8167m) and Annapurna (8091m).
+On the way, you will cross the deepest gorge in the world, Kali Gandaki Gorge (6967m), cut by the river between two huge mountains Dhaulagiri (8167m) and Annapurna (8091m).
 Tilicho Lake situated at an altitude of 4919m also lies on the way of Annapurna.
-As you walk ascend and descend along the river valleys including Marshyangdi, you will get the glimpse of the scenic beauty of gilded paddy fields in the fall and thick blooming rhododendron forests in the springs.
+As you ascend and descend along the river valleys including Marshyangdi, you will get a glimpse of the scenic beauty of gilded paddy fields in the fall and thick blooming rhododendron forests in the springs.

 Itinerary

-The trip/trekking itinerary detailed day by day keep always with you.
-During the trekking, we always bring safety measures and first aid kit.
-In the high altitude, we strongly recommend proper acclimatization.
-We designed the itineraries with special attention and being careful, but due to the local weather condition, natural disaster and other factor that are beyond our reach, if this is the case the trek leader will do everything possible to work out the changes to the itinerary in order to minimize your inconvenience.
+The trip/trekking itinerary detailed day by day is always with you.
+During the trekking, we always bring safety measures and a first aid kit.
+At the high altitude, we strongly recommend proper acclimatization.
+We designed the itineraries with special attention and being careful, but due to the local weather conditions, natural disasters, and other factors that are beyond our reach, if this is the case the trek leader will do everything possible to work out the changes to the itinerary in order to minimize your inconvenience.

 • Accommodation Hotel